 Assistance with ordering medication from the drug store.

-NOTE: The direct service worker (DSW) is NOT allowed to give medication to the beneficiary.
+NOTE: The Direct Service Worker (DSW) is NOT allowed to give medication to the beneficiary.
 This includes taking medicine out of a bottle to set up pill organizers.

 Medically non-complex tasks where the DSW has received the proper training pursuant to Revised Statutes 37:1031-1034.
+For a list of non-complex tasks that are delegable, see Appendix A, Health Standards Section DSW Guidelines.

 NOTE: Emergency and non-emergency medical transportation is a covered Medicaid service and is available to all beneficiaries.
 Non-medical transportation is NOT a required component of LT-PCS.
 However, providers MAY CHOOSE to furnish transportation for beneficiaries during the course of providing LT-PCS.
 If transportation is furnished, the provider must accept all liability for their employee transporting a beneficiary.
-It is the responsibility of the provider to ensure that the employee has a current, valid driver’s license and automobile liability insurance.
+It is the responsibility of the provider to ensure that the DSW has a current, valid driver’s license and automobile liability insurance.
 Refer to Home and Community-Based Services (HCBS) Provider Licensing Standards for complete details.

 Service Limitations

 Beneficiaries are limited to the weekly approved amount of LT-PCS hours indicated in the plan of care (POC) and based on the results of the assessment.
-The amount of services must not exceed 32 hours per week.
+The maximum amount of LT-PCS that any beneficiary may receive is 32 hours per week.

 Service must be given in the week for which it was intended, based upon the POC.
 Under no circumstances may LT-PCS units (hours) be “banked,” “borrowed,” or “saved” from one prior authorized week to the next.